 The work itself is responsive and may include hands-on touch (honoring Usui's original discovery), hands hovering above the body, or auric sweeping.

 You'll remain fully clothed throughout, resting comfortably as the energy moves where it needs to go.
-Reiki can also be practiced at a distance—sessions are available virtually and are just as powerful, since energy doesn't require proximity.

 Each session is intuitively guided.
 Sometimes what emerges is pure stillness.
 Sometimes more breathwork, sometimes specific hand placements that address what your system is ready to release and restore.